Keeping baby warm is vital for family photos.

 But with fall comes crisper days and cooler evenings.
 While the light may be spectacular for photos, the chilly air can be hard for your baby.

 Warm kids always equal happy kids.
-Here are a few tips to help keep baby warm while looking beautiful for family photos.
+As a Seattle family photographer, I’m sharing a few tips to help keep baby warm while looking beautiful for family photos.

 Use warm, but smart, layers on baby.